Ultimate Guide

 Point-By System

-The car in front points you by (hand signal) to allow passing.
+The car in front points you by.
 NEVER pass without a point-by.

 Straights Only

-Most beginner groups only allow passing on straights, not in corners.
-Advanced groups may allow point-by anywhere.
+Most beginner groups only allow passing on straights.

 Give Space

 When being passed, hold your line.
-When passing, give the other car plenty of room.
+Give plenty of room.

 Flag Meanings